 Locate: The image and the image orientation at which the procedure was originally performed will be activated.
 Locate is automatically enabled for Flow Analysis.

 Rename: Rename the procedure.

+Edit Edit the procedure

+Duplicate Duplicate the procedure

 Export to: Export the procedure to disk.

 Export to Repository: Export the procedure to a repository.

+Remove:

-Remove: Delete the procedure.
+Delete the procedure.